 Vehicles could include cars, trains, aircraft, boats, motorcycles, bikes (?), roller skates (???).
 Note that, by getting more specific, I am thinking in new ways.
 It forces me to consider, well, what exactly is a “vehicle?”
 Is a bike a vehicle?
 Heck, what exactly is a car?
 Is a truck also a car?
 What’s the actual definition of a truck vs. a car?
 This is interesting thinking, spurred by moving from abstract to specific.

 To get more specific, we can ask:

 Class, are there any other examples of things that are opposite,… yet also closely related?
-Let’s go beyond math.
-Think about it tonight and let me know what you come up with.
+You can go beyond math.
+Think about it tonight, and let me know what you come up with.

 You might hear ideas like:

 - Darth Vader and Luke Skywalker